 Evangelicals are encouraged to contact us and to get involved in the important work of this chapter, including our work on college and university campuses, and within churches.
 There are several ways you can do this.

-Visit our Facebook page to connect with others.
+In addition to our website, visit our Facebook page to connect with others.
 You can ask to be added to our email list through Constant Contact.
 You can contact the Chapter Custodian with any questions or additional assistance.
 Questions concerning the Evangelical Chapter of the Foundation for Religious Diplomacy can be directed to John Morehead, Chapter Custodian, at email@example.com.
-The mailing address is 358 South 700 East, Box 356, Salt Lake City, UT 84102.
+The mailing address is P.O.
+Box 160361, Clearfield, UT 84016.